psfoley/openfl/README.md

 across the federation is solely the model parameters and their updates.

-Intel&reg; Federated Learning is a Python 3 project developed by Intel Labs and Intel Internet of Things Group.
+OpenFL is a Python 3 project developed by Intel Labs and Intel Internet of Things Group.

 ![Federated Learning](docs/images/diagram_fl.png)